Terms & Guidelines

 You are free to use the Dribbble API for commercial use, provided that you abide by these terms and do not build an application or business that attempts to harm, compete with or replace Dribbble, our website, or our services.

 We do not allow you to automate actions on the behalf of users, unless they specifically request it.
 For example, an authenticated user may request that you post a shot at a certain time in the future.
 But a client may not automatically like recently posted shots or comments, or automatically follow a user unless the authenticated user manually requests it.
-If you are unsure as to whether your application violates this guideline please [contact us] first.

 The only Dribbble data you may use in your product or application is that which is exposed via our API.
 Please don’t scrape our site or copy our data.
 If you can’t access something via the API, it’s because we don’t want you to.